luezoidtechnologies/laravel-core/readme.md

 # Laravel Core Package
 Luezoid came up with a compact way to help one creating the APIs very fast & without much hassle.
 Using this package, one case easily create simple CRUD operations in Laravel framework in couple of minutes with just creating a few files & configuring the components.
 With a lot of efforts and deep analysis of day-to-day problems (our) developers faced in the past, we came up with a sub-framework of it's own kind to simplify & fasten up the REST APIs creating process.
 A few cool features of this package are:
- 1. Simplest & fastest way to create [CRUD](#creating-crud)s.
+ 1. Simplest & fastest way to create [CRUD](#1.-creating-crud)s.
- 2. Pre-built support to define table columns which are to be specifically excluded before creating/updating a record.
+ 2. Pre-built support to define table columns which are to be [specifically excluded](#2.-exclude-columns-for-default-post-&-put-request(s)) before creating/updating a record(in default CRUD).
  3. Pre-built Search & Filter queries ready to use with just configuring components.
  4. Pre-built Pagination ready.
  5. Relationship's data in the APIs is just a config thing.